-Remember how I told you that I didn’t know Little Monkey would want to see Monster Jam?
-Well… this weekend I made the mistake of taking Baby Boy, Little Monkey, the hubs and my brother all the way in the freezing cold to Monster Jam, only to find out that I was a day too early and my tickets were actually for the following day.
+Remember how I told you that I didn’t know if Little Monkey would want to see Monster Jam?
+Well… this weekend I made the mistake of taking Baby Boy, Little Monkey, the hubs and my brother all the way to the Rogers Centre in the freezing cold to check out Monster Jam, only to find out that my tickets were actually for the following day.
 DOH!!
 Little Monkey was NOT pleased.
-Full on meltdown followed by yells of ” I want to see Monster Trucks!”.
-We promised a visit to a friend’s place in exchange and this bought us an extra night.
-Yesterday Little Monkey and I went with a friend of mine to watch Monster Jam and see what the fuss was all about.
-Monster Jams with kids is quite an experience… I was surprised by how many kids were in attendance – all ages too!
+We had a full on meltdown followed by yells of, “I want to see Monster Trucks!”.
+We managed to subside the meltdown by promising to take her to a friend’s place instead, but the next day, Little Monkey and I went with a friend of mine to watch Monster Jam to see what the fuss was all about.
+It turns out that Monster Jam with kids is quite an experience, and I was surprised by how many kids of all ages were in attendance!

 - Noise Cancelling Headsets are a must!
 Bring a good pair, not just the toy stuff.
 I have misplaced our Baby Banz but luckily the hubs lent us his Bose ones and they worked fabulously!

-- As with all events, leave 10 minutes before the end if you want to avoid the mad dash as everyone leaves the stadium
+- As with all events, leave 10 minutes before the end if you want to avoid the mad dash as everyone leaves the stadium.

 Have you been to Monster Jam?